Begin your Training Career!

 Learners enroling in the TAE40116 course must also be able to demonstrate vocational competency in their proposed teaching and assessing area.
 Vocational competency is defined as broad industry knowledge and experience, and may include, but is not limited to, holding a relevant unit of competency or qualification.

 Support and Resources

-The TAE40116 Certificate IV in Training and Assessment is delivered by Inspire Education (#32067).
-Throughout your course, Inspire Education will provide you with premium training resources and experienced trainers to support you as you earn your qualification.
+Throughout your TAE40116 Certificate IV in Training and Assessment course, we will provide you with premium training resources and experienced trainers to support you as you earn your qualification.

-To support you in your studies Inspire will provide:
+To support you in your studies we will provide: